Novo Nordisk Foundation Center for Basic Metabolic Research

 Terms of employment

-The employment as postdoc is a full time and fixed-term position for 3 years.
-Starting date is 1 April 2019 or after agreement.
+The employment as postdoc is a full time position for 3 years.
+Starting date is 1 October 2019.

 Salary, pension and terms of employment will be in accordance with the agreement between the Danish Ministry of Finance and AC (Danish Confederation of Professional Associations).
-The position is covered by the “Memorandum on Job Structure for Academic Staff at the Universities” of June 28, 2013.
+Depending on qualifications, a supplement may be negotiated.

 Non-Danish and Danish applicants may be eligible for tax reductions, if they hold a PhD degree and have not lived in Denmark the last 10 years.

-For further information please contact Professor Torben Hansen by email email@example.com
+For further information about the position, please contact Associate Professor Louise Whiteley at firstname.lastname@example.org

 .
-For questions regarding the recruitment procedure, please contact SUND HR CBMR by email firstname.lastname@example.org
+For questions regarding the recruitment procedure, please contact SUND HR CBMR at firstname.lastname@example.org

 Your online application must be submitted in English by clicking ‘Apply now’ below.
 Furthermore, your application must include the following documents/attachments – all in PDF format:

-- A certified/signed copy of a) PhD certificate and b) Master of Science certificate.
-If the PhD is not completed, a written statement from the supervisor will do
+- Copy of the PhD degree certificate and the Master degree certificate.
+In case the PhD has not yet been completed, a written statement from the supervisor is acceptable

 - List of publications